The human side of business

 Learning designed around your needs

 Evening and online courses are taught by faculty with PhDs from top national programs in organizational communication.
-In addition, these professionals have an average of 10+ years of "real world" industry experience in consulting, advertising, employee communication, training and development, and health care.
+In addition, these professionals have years of "real world" industry experience in consulting, advertising, employee communication, training and development, and health care.

 KCMetro students who are Missouri residents living in these 11 Missouri counties are eligible for in-state tuition while earning this graduate degree on the KU Edwards campus. http://edwardscampus.ku.edu/MetroKC